antoinebou12/another-install-script/README.md

 ## Roadmap

+- [] Add traefik reverse proxy with subdomain for each docker container
 - [] Easier config file or adding yml file to individual folder
 - [] More docker container and images
 - [] Automatic docker compose and container update